colinhemmings/bitrise-add-trace-sdk-android/README.md

 ## Overview

 Ensures that Trace is added to a given Android application project.
-Adds the required dependency (trace-sdk) and applies plugin (trace-gradle-plugin) if project does not already have them.
+Adds the required dependency (trace-sdk) and applies plugin (trace-gradle-plugin) if the project does not already have them.
 This step is needed, when you have not added Trace manually to your project.
 For manual installation see the documentation below.